andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 information for each survey variable.

-### Defining a Text Extraction Strategy and Output Format
+### Defining a Text Extraction Strategy and the Output Format
 At this point, my goal was to convert the data into `list` of `dicts` format that could be converted directly into JSON:
 ```json